techidaily/site-games-able/source/_posts/chicconsole-compact-modern-twist-on-classic-gaming.md

 ## What Is a Retroid Pocket 3+?

  Playing old video games is as easy or as difficult as you want it to be.
-You could opt for a shrunk-down classic console like the NES Mini, or the curated cartridge collections of the[Evercade consoles](https://www.makeuseof.com/evercade-exp-review/) .
+You could opt for a shrunk-down classic console like the NES Mini, or the curated cartridge collections of the [Evercade consoles](https://www.makeuseof.com/evercade-exp-review/) .

  Or you can get a bit more hands-on, select the ROMs you want to run, find the right emulator, and game like it’s 1989.